 2. Canon EOS 250D / Rebel SL3 DSLR

 Canon has done an exquisite job in the release of its Rebel SL3, which is known as EOS 250D in other places.
 It is the successor of the famous Rebel SL2 which was widely cherished by a lot of photography professionals back then.
-With this, Canon has made another great success by empowering the camera even more which gives us the Rebel SL3 that Summers find very interesting.
+With this, Canon has made another great success by empowering the camera even more which gives us the Rebel SL3 that Summers finds very interesting.

 “Rebel SL3 will give you a plate full of interesting things you would love.
 First is the vari-angle screen where you can use the Live View option of the camera.
 The good thing about this is that Canon’s Dual Pixel CMOS AF system is very efficient in recognizing, locking, and following the focus to the subject on the screen with just a single tap of your finger.
 It is very quick, effective, and easy to use.